-The Outdoor Brand Playbook, Part 5: Developing an Amazon strategy
+The Outdoor Brand Playbook, Part 5: Developing an Amazon Strategy

 Ignoring the ecommerce behemoth isn’t an option anymore—but that doesn’t mean navigating this channel is easy

-The Challenge: Taming the Amazon beast
+The Challenge: Taming the Amazon Beast

 For many in the outdoor industry, Amazon has become something of a dirty word.
 Yes, distributing through the ecommerce giant can grant access to a huge global customer base (plus help with fulfillments, customer service, and marketing).
 But it also opens vendors up to a host of issues, from loss of control over pricing to discounting wars among unauthorized resellers to the risk that Amazon itself will study sales data and build its own (cheaper) version of the gear.

 The minefield begins in vendor central, the option in which brands distribute product directly through Amazon.
 Because Amazon makes no bones about its goal of providing the lowest possible price—“Amazon sets its retail prices independently and believes in delivering the best possible value to our customers,” a spokesperson said via email—the company sometimes ignores MAP policy.
-“MAP policies are only enforceable by their manufacturers,” says Christian Gennerman, VP of marketing and strategy at 180 Commerce, a consulting firm that specializes in Amazon strategy.
+“MAP policies are only enforceable by their manufacturers,” said Christian Gennerman, VP of marketing and strategy at 180 Commerce, a consulting firm that specializes in Amazon strategy.
 “What happens is a lot of these manufacturers sell to Amazon and it becomes their number-one account.
 How do they say, ‘If you don’t follow MAP, we’re shutting you down’?
 It’s difficult to walk away from purchase orders.”

 There’s always the option of going with third-party resellers on the Amazon Marketplace instead—but vendors that aren’t careful about policing them risk more pricing problems because Amazon incentivizes resellers to compete ruthlessly for the lowest price.
-“There’s constant pressure to undercut all the other people on the platform,” says Rich Hill, president of Grassroots Outdoor Alliance.
+“There’s constant pressure to undercut all the other people on the platform,” said Rich Hill, president of Grassroots Outdoor Alliance.
 “By nature, it tends to get into the death spiral of discounting.
 When you ignore it, it becomes the Thunderdome of retail—everybody in there with hatchets and spiked maces, nobody makes money.”

-The newest threat: AmazonBasics
+The Newest Threat: AmazonBasics

-In recent years, a new threat has emerged: The AmazonBasics house brand coming out with comparable outdoor products, at much lower prices.
+In recent years, a new threat has emerged: the AmazonBasics house brand coming out with comparable outdoor products, at much lower prices.
 The company has access to detailed sales data for everything listed on Amazon, which it can mine for hot sellers and use to create its own knockoffs—like a $55 internal-frame backpack or a $42, four-person tent.
-“They’re picking the products that are selling,” says Gennerman.
+“They’re picking the products that are selling,” said Gennerman.
 “They can outbid you, and they can out price you.
 The reality is, they can sell this product at a loss in order to get the customer on board.
 They’re in it for the long haul.”

-That kind of copycatting can affect a brand’s other, offline distribution channels, too, notes Kristin Carpenter-Ogden, founder of Verde Brand Communications and host of its Channel Mastery podcast: “What will make a retailer successful carrying your brand if Amazon comes out with a trekking pole that costs 50 bucks, but has the same features and benefits?”
+That kind of copycatting can affect a brand’s other, offline distribution channels, too, noted Kristin Carpenter-Ogden, founder of Verde Brand Communications and host of its Channel Mastery podcast: “What will make a retailer successful carrying your brand if Amazon comes out with a trekking pole that costs 50 bucks, but has the same features and benefits?”

 Amazon, for its part, argues that the market is big enough to support a variety of options.
 “Customers come to Amazon for the wide selection of products we offer, and that includes a variety of different brands they know and love,” said a spokesperson via email.
 “There is room for many players in the categories where Amazon offers private label products, and products from vendors and third-party sellers continue to be bestsellers across various categories.”

-And yet—“It’s not feasible for most brands to say no to Amazon,” Gennerman says.
+And yet—“It’s not feasible for most brands to say no to Amazon,” Gennerman said.
 “Sixty-six percent of all searches for product originate on Amazon.
 If you’re not selling your product there, someone else is selling a product very similar to yours, or selling your product.”

 Deal with Amazon, but do it carefully by offering only a selection of your brand’s total line, and/or work only with a small number of trusted resellers in the Marketplace.
 Pay close attention to overall distribution to prevent unauthorized dealers from steeply discounting gear.